-Visit http://www.sfs.upenn.edu/pennpay for more information.
+Visit https://srfs.upenn.edu/billing-payment/wire-transfer for more information.

-You can also use Penn Pay to pay with your American Express card (please note there is a 2% convenience fee with this option).
+You can also use Penn.Pay to pay with your credit card.
+Currently Visa, American Express, Discover, and MasterCard are accepted.
+Please note, there is a 2.85% convenience fee when paying by credit card.